 Does it hurt their ears?

 At my listening levels, the dogs don’t mind with ported subs.
-Bear (the black Newfoundland/Great Pyrenees mix) easily barks louder than I play the system.
-Seriously, my system will move you, it’s far more impressive than a typical $500 home theater in a box.
-There is obviously better out there ($$$), but it really rocks.
-Did Eric Cartman’s “brown noise” actually work?
-No comment, that’s gross, and shame on you for asking.
+Bear (the black Newfoundland/Great Pyrenees mix) EASILY barks louder than I play the system.
+Seriously, my system will move you, it’s FAR more impressive than a typical $500 home theater in a box.

 Additionally, poor equipment would be more likely to hurt their ears, as distortion can be destructive.
 If there is a situation where I will be turning it way up, like the “PB-1000 in Action” video, or running bass tests, then I do put the dogs outside.

 They are also put outside during calibration, even I find that sound irritating!
 The dogs are completely free to roam to quieter parts of the house, and Bear likes to rest his head right next to the sub.
 I’ve gotten down there myself and it’s not bothersome.
 I think they prefer Pink Floyd, the Grateful Dead, and Norah Jones.

 Can you suggest subwoofers made by the major brands like Bose, Klipsch, Polk, etc…?

 I would really love to, they would increase my affiliate income prospects, since more people are familiar with them.

 The criteria for this site is that the sub performs with perceptive “authority” down to 20 hertz.
 This is not the rating, I’m talking about clean, meaningful output, not just what they put on the box.
 At this time, I am unaware of a “major” brand that produces subs that actually sound that deep with clean authority.